The National Park does not recommend hiking to the Colorado

 night, sometimes recommendation are just that, someone else’s opinion.

-when our head gets too big.
-Nonetheless, I made it to the canyon bottom in 1.5 hours.
+I made it to the canyon bottom in 1.5 hours.

 I have never loved the Colorado River as much as I did on